LogtalkDotOrg/logtalk3/scripts/NOTES.md

 - `logtalk_tester.sh`
-	shell script for automating running unit tests e.g. in the `examples` and `tests` directories; it recurses through all sub-directories of the current directory looking for either `tester.lgt` or `tester.logtalk` files;
+	shell script for automating running unit tests e.g. in the `examples` and `tests` directories; it recurses through all sub-directories of a directory looking for either `tester.lgt` or `tester.logtalk` files;
 	in its default output format, it reports, besides test results, compilation warnings and errors (please note that, depending on the tests and on the compilation mode, these warnings and errors might be expected);